 But why?

-The journey from swallowing a piece of candy to feeling a euphoric high is an incredible piece of human biology.
-It involves digestion, liver enzymes, and a massive communication network inside your brain.
+The journey from swallowing a piece of candy to feeling a euphoric buzz is an incredible feat of human biology.

-Here is the exact, step-by-step science of how Delta-9 gummies work inside your body.
+Here is the exact, step-by-step guide of how Delta-9 gummies work inside your body.

 Workings of Delta-9 Gummies in The Body:

-When you inhale THC smoke or vapor, it enters your lungs and passes immediately into your bloodstream, hitting your brain in seconds.
-A gummy takes a massive detour in the body.
+When you inhale THC smoke or vapor, it enters your lungs and passes immediately into your bloodstream, hitting you in seconds.
+A gummy takes a massive path in the body.

 When you swallow a Delta-9 gummy, it drops into your stomach.
-Your stomach acids have to work to break down the gummy’s base (usually gelatin or pectin) and separate the THC from the sugars and flavorings.
+Your stomach has to work to break down the gummy’s base and separate the THC from the sugars and flavorings.

 Because Delta-9 THC is lipophilic (fat-soluble), it cannot easily be absorbed into water-based bodily fluids.
-It must bind to the dietary fats in your stomach and intestines before it can be absorbed through the intestinal wall and sent to the next stop: your liver.
+It must bind to the dietary fats in your stomach before it can be absorbed and sent to the next stop: your liver.

 This entire digestive phase takes roughly 30 to 90 minutes, which is why you feel absolutely nothing right after eating one.